wchristian/perl5_wiki/Perceived-Positions-on-Perl-7.md

 ## v5 implied until vX is seen

-Leon, Karen, Dave M, Paul, ilmari
+Leon, Karen, Dave M, Paul, ilmari, craigb

 - Defaults do not change
 - No widespread breakage of the perl ecosystem